cakemanager/cakeadmin-lightstrap/README.md

 No need to do stuff.
 Everything is automatically set by loading the plugin.

+If you want to apply a Subtheme

+	Configure::write('CA.subtheme', 'Cosmo');

+Where Cosmo is a theme name from [Bootswatch](http://bootswatch.com/)

 ## CakeAdmin

 The plugin is [CakeAdmin](https://github.com/cakemanager/cakephp-cakeadmin) compatible!